wigging/wigging.github.io/_posts/2019-08-04-exponential-sums.md

 ---
 title: Exponential sums
-desc: Examples of plotting exponential sums with Python
-date: 2019-08-04
-layout: note
 ---

+Examples of plotting exponential sums with Python.

 An exponential sum is represented by the following equation